f8ith/dotfiles/README.md

 # dotfiles
-My personal dotfiles (configuration files in /home) from manjaro linux.
+My personal dotfiles (configuration files in /home) from Fedora 30 and macOS Mojave.